spotinst/help/src/docs/ocean/features/scaling-kubernetes.md

 ## Supported Operating Systems

-Ocean supports launching instances using any operating system (OS) type, including container-optimized OSs such as Bottlerocket OS, Container Optimized OS, and RancherOS.
+Ocean supports launching instances using any operating system (OS) type, including container-optimized ones such as Bottlerocket, Container Optimized, and RancherOS.

 ### Windows and Linux Instances in the same Cluster

-Ocean provides the flexibility to use different operating systems in a Kubernetes cluster.
+Ocean allows you to use different operating systems in a Kubernetes cluster.
 For example, using the [virtual node group](ocean/features/launch-specifications) (VNG) concept, you can have Ocean manage Windows nodes alongside other nodes in the cluster.

-Create a Virtual Node Group with a Windows AMI and you are all set.
+Create a Virtual Node Group with a Windows AMI.

 >**Note**: For EKS, use an EKS-optimized Windows AMI.
 For Windows workloads, the Autoscaler automatically launches nodes only from dedicated VNGs.
 This means you don't need to set any specific label on the Virtual Node Group unless you have multiple VNGs and wish to ensure the workload runs on a specific Virtual Node Group.